 |Search result||water for life dirty weekend||water for life dirty weekend Birmingham|

-Both brought up fairly similar results; Breathing Places, BBC Birmingham nature article, Environment agency and an article on Spaghetti Gazetti about the Springwatch dirty weekend.
-The first search brought up the Time’s Online’s dirty weekend guide to Europe.
+Both brought up fairly similar results; Breathing Places, BBC Birmingham nature article, Environment agency and an article on Spaghetti Gazetti about the Springwatch dirty weekend (link no longer works).
+The first search brought up the Time’s Online’s dirty weekend guide to Europe (link no longer works).
 This is something which most sensible people would’ve foreseen in naming something a dirty weekend and given this event was partly aimed at children, was probably not the wisest idea.

 The last search I did was to try and find this on Birmingham City Council’s webpage.
 It wasn’t on the front, which is understandable as a lot happens in the city, but mildly bothersome that the elections are still on there three days after they’ve finished.
 There are two different Leisure and Tourism sections on the BCC site both bringing you to different areas.
 The one header at the top of the page will bring you to a page which links to an events section where the Water for Life festival is advertised.
 The second “fast track” section on the homepage links to a calendar (incidentally mentioned as recommended on the other part of the Leisure and Tourism section) where the Water for Life festival isn’t mentioned.
 Talk about confusing and repetitive.
 I really hope these areas have more consistency on the new BCC site.

 So unless you passed the Nature Centre in Cannon Hill on a regular basis and strained to see the small but numerous banners or had been invited to attend a stall (or lived with someone who had) I’d be amazed to know how about the Water for Life event.
 Even super web searching skills would prove useless.